-- a.
-Are there any policies that the Academy could make or change to help intervene before unwanted sexual contact occurs? - 5.
-Does your Academy seek input from students when they design or implement a new prevention program?
+Stude nt Guide 12 a.
+Are there any policies that the Academy could make or change to help intervene before unwanted sexual contact occurs?
+5. Does your Academy seek input from students when they design or implement a new prevention program?
 Do you have any examples?
-How could the Academy use student input better? - 6.
-Are you aware of any local community resources that help in preventing or responding to incidents of sexual assault?
-How are those resources publicized to the Academy? - Are there groups within the Academy where prevention is taken more or less seriously?
-[If asked, give examples of groups like sports teams, clubs, class years, squadrons, upperclassmen.] - 8.
-What role can Academy leaders play in prevention? - a.
-What about Academic Instructors? - b.
-What role could the alumni play in sexual assault prevention?

-- 1. How much attention is paid to sexual assault and harassment now compared to when you first arrived on campus? - 2.
-Why do you think this has changed? - 3.
-Are there any specific events that made an impression on you with respect to your attitude about sexual assault?
-Any events that you have heard of? - 4.
-How often does leadership speak with you about sexual assault and harassment? - a.
-Is this more often, less often, or about the same as when you first got to campus? - b.
+How could the Academy use student input better?
+6. Are you aware of any local community resources that help in preventing or responding to incidents of sexual assault?
+How are those resources publicized to the Academy?
+7. Are there groups within the Academy where prevention is taken more or less seriously?
+[If asked, give examples of groups like sports teams, clubs, class years, squadrons, upperclassmen.]
+8. What role can Academy leaders play in prevention?a.
+What about Academic Instructors?b.
+What role could the alumni play in sexual assault prevention? ges over time [for junior and senior focus groups]: How much attention is paid to sexual assault and harassment now compared to when you first arrived on campus?
+2. Why do you think this has changed?
+3. Are there any specific events that made an impression on you with respect to your attitude about sexual assault?
+Any events that you have heard of?
+4. How often does leadership speak with you about sexual assault and harassment?a.
+Is this more often, less often, or about the same as when you first got to campus?b.
 Probe on different types of leadership-cadet leadership, senior leadership, officers directly in charge of unit, coaches, etc.